anggrayudi/SimpleStorage/README.md

 ## Read Files

 In Simple Storage, `DocumentFile` is used to access files when your app has been granted full storage access, included URI permissions for read and write.
-Whereas `MediaFile` is used to access media files from `MediaStore`.
+Whereas `MediaFile` is used to access media files from `MediaStore` without URI permissions to the storage.

 You can read file with helper functions in `DocumentFileCompat` and `MediaStoreCompat`: